NEURoboticsClub/Robot-Dog-Old/README.md

 # ros-docker

 ## PREREQUSITES:
-Docker and docker compose installed
+1. Docker and docker compose installed in your machine and Pi
+Follow the link below to install docker compose in linux:
 https://docs.docker.com/compose/install/linux/#install-using-the-repository

-Python 2.7 installed
+2. Python 2.7 installed in PI

 ## OPTION 1: Run ros master and cpu node in linux, bridge nodes in pi: